One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Methodology

 Second, the representation of the valid items state $s_{valid\_items}$ is closely tied to the stability check.
 At time step $t$, if no available space exists, no valid item or valid action is available.
 Otherwise, the stack containing available spaces is checked as follows: the top space is evaluated, and the remaining items and their rotations are examined to identify valid orientations that can be placed in the space.
 If no valid orientations exist, the top space is popped from the stack, and the next top space is evaluated; if valid orientations are found, a stability check is performed on the candidate actions.
 Actions that pass the stability check are included in $s_{valid\_items}$, and the top space in the stack is selected as the current space.
 At time step $t$, with $k$ types of valid items, the state $s_{valid\_items}$ is represented as a $k \times 5$ matrix: columns 1–3 represent the length, width, and height of each item, column 4 represents the remaining quantity of each item, and column 5 represents the weight of each item.

-\textbf{Action}: Given the state $s_t$ at time step $t$, the action $a_t$ selects a valid item, determines its rotation, and places it at the front-left-bottom (FLB) corner of the current space.
+\textbf{Action}: Given the state $s_t$, action $a_t$ selects a valid item and its rotation, placeing it at the front-left-bottom (FLB) corner of the current target space.
 The dimension of the action space depends on the number of valid items and their feasible rotations.

 \textbf{State Transition}: State transitions are deterministic.
 Specifically, given the state $s_t$, action $a_t$ is sampled according to the policy $\pi(\cdot|s_t)$, transitioning deterministically to the state $s_{t+1}$.